Death toll rising after thousands storm Spain's wall in Africa

 "Without investigation, without autopsy, without identification, the authorities seek to hide the disaster," said AMDH, in a Tweet.

-Video footage also tweeted by AMDH shows people packed tightly together on the ground in Morocco's Nador and being guarded by police in riot gear.
+Video footage also tweeted by AMDH shows people packed tightly together on the ground in Morocco's Nador centre and being guarded by police in riot gear.

 AMDH described it at the time as inhumane treatment that would likely lead to even more deaths.
 Some appeared lifeless.